 How does physical therapy help?

-Our Tulsa, OK physical therapists are highly trained movement specialists.
+Our Tulsa & Broken Arrow, OK physical therapists are highly trained movement specialists.
 Through physical evaluations, they are able to examine the moving body in order to prescribe the best treatment plan for your specific needs.
 They may also review diagnostic tests, such as X-rays, MRI, or ultrasound.
 Once your diagnosis has been determined, your physical therapist will create a specialized treatment plan.
 It includes the nature of your injury, your fitness level, and your lifestyle.

 Your treatment plan will typically include manual therapy to increase your range of motion and reduce scar tissue, stretches to improve balance and mobility, and strengthening exercises to enhance the injured area, as well as its surrounding areas.
 These are all done to help you recover after your sports injury and to prevent further injury from occurring in the future.

 If you have recently sustained a sports injury, call Recover today to find out more about how we can help you return quickly and safely to the activities you love.
 We can set up a consultation for you and get you started on the road to pain relief and recovery!
-For more information, Contact Us Today at Tulsa, OK Center.
+For more information, Contact Us Today at Tulsa & Broken Arrow, OK Centers.